Universal-Team/db/docs/_ds/nds-bootstrap.md

   </ul>

-  <h3 dir="auto">Known bug</h3>
+  <h3 dir="auto">Known bugs</h3>

   <ul dir="auto">

   <li>Unfortunately, due to memory limitations, <em>Flipnote Studio</em> does not
   work fully in B4DS mode, and only works in a proof-of-concept state.
+These bugs will likely not get fixed.

   <ul dir="auto">

   <li>Only the USA version boots.</li>

+  <li>Does not save.</li>

   <li>Getting past the main menu will cause a crash.</li>

   </ul>

   </li>

+  <li>Year text in the nds-bootstrap screen still displays 2023 as the last year.</li>

   </ul>'
 updated: '2024-01-01T22:59:56Z'